pablofernandezbonnett/go-no-go/docs/README.md

 Repository docs, screenshot sources, and preserved PR notes.

+This folder exists to support the main repository docs, not to compete with them.
+Use it when you need a quickstart, a deeper setup guide, or stable image assets that the top-level README files depend on.

 ## Main Files

 - `quickstart.md`: minimum commands for getting the monorepo running locally.
 - `advanced-guide.md`: deeper CLI/UI setup, runtime notes, and troubleshooting.
 - `pr/`: preserved PR documents for notable repository branches.
 - `screenshots/`: stable assets used by the README files.

+## Which Document To Read

+- Start with `quickstart.md` when you want the fastest path to a working local setup.
+- Use `advanced-guide.md` when the quick path is not enough or you need more runtime context and troubleshooting detail.
+- Use `screenshots/` only when you are updating documentation visuals.

 ## Screenshot Set